PackChat Mobile App

 Helping you succeed in a complex field

-If you don’t have a packaging degree.
-Or if you need more knowledge to deliver solutions drawn from an increasingly complex number of options.
-Then IoPP's Fundamentals of Packaging Technology course helps span the gap.
+If you don't have a packaging degree, or if you need more knowledge to deliver solutions drawn from increasingly complex options, then IoPP's Fundamentals of Packaging Technology course can help you fill in the gaps.
 It teaches you about every major segment of packaging, and you grow professionally.

 “It filled in knowledge gaps about processes we do that I had limited exposure to.”

 If choosing the in-person, onsite option, take as few as 2-1/2 days to cover a specific subject area, such as plastics or paperboard.
 Or, get packaging's "big picture" by taking all 10 days.
 The Fundamentals of Packaging Technology course is divided into four semesters.
 Each is 2-1/2 days long, and each covers specific topics such as paper, plastics, cans, bottles.
 Semesters include information on decorating, labeling, protective packaging, closures and machinery—a thorough exploration of Packaging 101.
 Take one semester at a time, in any order, or take all four semesters, choose the topics you need to reach the level of professional development you want.